Timeslides: Production

 Due to a continuity error, certain lines had to be cut from the skiing holiday picture scene.
 The scene established that Lister had got somebody's skiing holiday pictures back by mistake.
 The skiers were scripted to discuss how they received Lister's rather scary birthday snaps in place of theirs.
 Craig Charles realised that this was a continuity flaw as at that time, the skiers would not have received them yet.
 The lines were cut, but as they were originally speaking parts, the actors present were still credited for their parts.

 The episode featured music from Charles.
 Not only did he write "Bad News" and "Cash" but he penned the song "Om" which was sung by the young Lister, who was played by Emile Charles, Craig's brother.
-Young Lister was lead singer in the band 'Smeg and the Heads', portrayed by Jeffrey Walker and Bill Steer of real-life band Carcass.
+Young Lister was lead singer in the band 'Smeg and the Heads' alongside Gazza and Dobbin, portrayed by Jeffrey Walker and Bill Steer of real-life band Carcass respectively.

 Simon Gaffney played the Young Rimmer.
 Robert Addie played Gilbert, Lister's servant.
 Rupert Bates and Richard Hainsworth each played as one of Lister's bodyguards.
 Stephen McKintosh played Thickie Holden, Rimmer's roommate and inventor of the Tension Sheet.
 Louisa Ruthven appeared as Ski Woman and Mark Steel appeared as Ski Man in one of the Timeslide photos, Koo Stark played Lady Sabrina Mulholland-Jjones, Lister's "most desirable woman in the Western Hemisphere" fiancée.
 Ruby Wax, director Ed Bye's wife, played Blaize Falconberger, the host of the fictional television series Lifestyles of the Disgustingly Rich and Famous.
 Wax was a late addition to the cast as the original actor chosen to play Blaize, Graham Chapman of Monty Python fame, died shortly before rehearsals began.
 Chris Barrie also appears in one slide as Rimmer's brother Frank, in a picture of Frank's wedding which Lister manages to accidentally gatecrash, leading an annoyed Frank to repeatedly punch Lister in the stomach.
 Barrie's portrayal of Frank is similar to Barrie's later portrayal of Ace Rimmer, the more successful, brave and popular version of Rimmer from a parallel dimension.
 This is most evident in Ace's accent as his voice is a more mid-atlantic version of the voice Barrie used to play Frank.